mdn/content/files/en-us/web/css/_colon_nth-child/index.md

 {{EmbedInteractiveExample("pages/tabbed/pseudo-class-nth-child.html", "tabbed-shorter")}}

-Note that, in the `element:nth-child()` syntax, the child count includes children of any element type; but it is considered a match only if the element _at that child position_ is of the specified element type.
+> **Note:** In the `element:nth-child()` syntax, the child count includes children of any element type; but it is considered a match only if the element _at that child position_ is of the specified element type.

 ## Syntax